Out and About

-This trail meanders along the North Fremantle Esplanade with it's mooring pens and luxury riverside apartments before following sections of the North Fremantle Heritage Trail with it's historic buildings and various artworks along the high cliffs of Rocky Bay and into the landscaped paths along Mimim Cove with it's million dollar views.
+On this walk we meandered along the North Fremantle Esplanade with it's mooring pens and luxury riverside apartments before following a section of the Rocky Bay (North Fremantle) Heritage Trail with it's historic buildings.
+We diverted along the high cliffs of Rocky Bay for the Rocky Bay Cliff Walk and on to the landscaped paths along Mimim Cove with it's million dollar views.
 The turnaround point at Mt Lyell offers fabulous 360 degree views up and down the river.

 You can choose to walk on the grass alongside the reserve or you can walk along the beach on the riverfront.
 The riverfront is an off lead dog exercise area so you can watch the dogs enjoying the water.
 You will emerge at the launching place for the Indian Ocean Dragon Boat Club near the wooden 'Boat Seat'.
 They did try to recruit us for the 9am dragon boat sailing but we declined and continued our walk.
 Later, as we walked around Rocky Bay we could hear the beat of the drum and watched the dragonboat as it paddled towards Minim Cove and back.

-From here follow the paved pathway along the North Fremantle Foreshore As you stroll past the luxury apartments, boat pens and jetties along the foreshore you will come across two more artworks - plaques representing knot types and port and starboard.
+From here follow the paved pathway along the North Fremantle Foreshore.
+As you stroll past the luxury apartments, boat pens and jetties you will come across two more artworks - plaques representing knot types and port and starboard.

 Rule Street is a popular bike route so beware of bikes on the road here.
-The path which now follows the North Fremantle Heritage Trail passes Sew Park as it follows the edge of Rocky Bay providing stunning views.
+The path which now follows the Rocky Bay (North Fremantle) Heritage Trail passes Sew Park as it follows the edge of Rocky Bay providing stunning views.

 You will pass State Engineering Work's Park, which has a small playground, on your left - continue to follow the path through Rocky Bay Reserve.
 Where the path changes colour it becomes Masson Mews, a lovely landscaped walkway with interpretive signage and fabulous river views and real estate to match!
 There is a network of up to three paths leading up to Garungup Park.
 Continue to follow the river past Garungup Park but turn left at the next little park - Minim Cove - walking up the incline and the steps.

 Minim Cove was home to a fertiliser manufacturing plant for nearly 60 years.
 Operations ceased in 1969 and the site, which has some of the best river views in Perth, remained derelict until the State Government decided to clean it up and redevelop it for housing in the 1990s.
-It became one of Perth's biggest environmental remediation projects.
+It became one of Perth's biggest environmental remediation projects with 12,920 tonnes of contaminated soil removed - what a change!

 Continue straight ahead through the roundabout and up Hutchinson Avenue.
 On the right at the corner of Hutchinson and McCabe Streets is the very realistic Spider Sculpture Park.